K-PaaS/application-platform-guide-eng/install/service/redis.md

 <br>

 ## <div id='4'> 4.
 Redis Service Test using portal
-If the user and manager portals are installed, it is possible to apply for, bind, and test the Ladies service through the portal.
+If the user and manager portals are installed, it is possible to apply for, bind, and test the Redis service through the portal.

 - Access the Administrator Portal and check the list of brokers on the Service Broker page of Service Management.